 4. Make Sure You Understand the Cultural Purpose of What You've Bought.
 While donning a sari or dirndl may break the ice and show you're trying to appreciate a culture while in India or Bavaria, bringing a culturally significant item back to your hometown can border on offensive appropriation.
 Make sure your souvenir does not hold cultural or religious sacredness in the country you visit, or if it does, be sure to understand and respect that meaning when you're back at home.

 5. Bring Back Something That You Learned From.
-One of the best parts of travel are the lessons you'll surely learn.
+One of the best parts of travel is the lessons you'll surely learn.
 If you find a piece of art, a book, a statue, an item of clothing, or anything else that helped you learn more about that culture, bring it back home to share the message with your friends and family.
 They'll appreciate the new knowledge, and you'll always have yours as a reminder of what you took away from your travels.